antonbashir/dart/runtime/vm/service/service_extension.md

 1.5 | Added `socketProfilingEnabled` RPC and `SocketProfilingStateChanged` event, deprecated `startSocketProfiling` and `pauseSocketProfiling`.
 1.6 | Added `isSocketProfilingAvailable`, `isHttpTimelineLoggingAvailable`, `isHttpProfilingAvailable`, removed deprecated RPCs `startSocketProfiling`, `pauseSocketProfiling`, `getHttpEnableTimelineLogging`, and `setHttpEnableTimelineLogging`.
-2.0 | Changed the type of the `id` property of `@HttpProfileRequestRef` and `HttpProfileRequestRef` from `int` to `String`.
-Changed the type of `SocketStatistic.id` from `int` to `String`.
-Changed the type of the `id` parameter of `getHttpProfileRequest` from `int` to `String`.
-Changed the name of the `enable` parameter of `httpEnableTimelineLogging` to `enabled`.
-3.0 | Added `isSocketProfilingAvailable`, `isHttpTimelineLoggingAvailable`,
-and `isHttpProfilingAvailable` methods.
-Removed deprecated `startSocketProfiling`, `pauseSocketProfiling`, `getHttpEnableTimelineLogging`, and `setHttpEnableTimelineLogging` methods.
-4.0 | Made the `updatedSince` parameter of `getHttpProfile` require the time to be represented in microseconds since the "Unix epoch" instead of as a timestamp on the monotonic clock used by the timeline.
-Made the `timestamp` property of `HttpProfile` represent time in microseconds since the "Unix epoch" instead of as a timestamp on the monotonic clock used by the timeline.
-Added `events` property to `@HttpProfileRequest` and `HttpProfileRequest`.
-Made the `startTime` and `endTime` properties of `@HttpProfileRequest` and `HttpProfileRequest` represent time in microseconds since the "Unix epoch" instead of as timestamps on the monotonic clock used by the timeline.
-Removed the `events` and `method` properties from `HttpProfileRequestData`.
-Made the `cookies` property of `HttpProfileRequestData` optional.
-Made the `startTime` and `endTime` properties of `HttpProfileResponseData` represent time in microseconds since the "Unix epoch" instead of as timestamps on the monotonic clock used by the timeline.
-Made the `cookies`, `headers`, `compressionState`, `reasonPhrase`, `isRedirect`, `persistentConnection`, `contentLength`, `statusCode`, and `startTime` properties of `HttpProfileResponseData` optional.
-Made the `isDirect` property of `HttpProfileProxyData` optional.
-Made the `timestamp` property of `HttpProfileRequestEvent` represent time in microseconds since the "Unix epoch" instead of as a timestamp on the monotonic clock used by the timeline.